 If either of these metrics surpassed your expectations, take a look at your search impression share.
 That should confirm any suspicions about your spend — and, if there was room for increases, exactly how much.

-With less than six months until the holiday shopping season kicks off, now is the time to start evaluating your 2021 paid search advertising strategy.
+With the holiday shopping season in high gear, now is the time to evaluate and optimize your 2024 paid search advertising strategy.
 Invest the time and energy into reviewing historical data and making a plan today, and you’ll see it pay off in dividends when you most need it to.

 In the meantime, review our other digital marketing holiday guides at the links below: